-He was living in a trailer — a graduate of the U.S. Military Academy and a Vietnam veteran who viewed hard manual labor as his hobby.
-“When I say I built it myself, I laid the block,” he explained, as he approached the property.
-“I hand-dug the foundation, and laid the rock and filled the rock with cement that I mixed by hand.”
+He was living in a trailer at the time — a graduate of the U.S. Military Academy and a Vietnam veteran who viewed hard manual labor as his hobby.
+"When I say I built it myself, I laid the block," he explained, as he approached the property.
+"I hand-dug the foundation, and laid the rock and filled the rock with cement that I mixed by hand."

 He also built the dining room table that his family still uses, and he hand-carved the bedposts on the four-poster bed he shares with his wife under plaques displaying the Ten Commandments.
 As his family grew — he adopted Kayla's first child by a previous marriage, and they have three children together — he built a pool outside the back door, 15 feet deep with a jumping platform nearly as high.
 He then installed a circulating waterfall, which he decorated with another marble display of the Ten Commandments.
 A third set of commandments sits on the fireplace mantel.